-Contents

-1 Scope 1

-2 Conformance 1

-3 Normative references 1

-4 Term and definition 1

-5 List of acronyms 2

-6 Operating environments

-6.1 6.2 Operating environment for Holographic (Optical) Correlation Device (HCD) writer Operating environment for read only HCD 2

-7 Holographic optical correlation

-7.1 7.2 General Basic configuration and operation for holographic optical correlation

-8 8.1 8.2 Holographic optical correlation system General Holographic optical correlation system with HCD writer 4 4 5

-8.3 Holographic correlation system configuration with many read only HCDs

-9 9.1 Device interface information

-9.2 Recording information for HCD writer 7

-9.2.1 9.2.2 General Interface information for continuous recording

-9.2.2 9.2.3 Interface information for continuous recording

-9.3 Image retrieval and collation, and report information

-9.3.1 General

-9.3.2 9.3.3 Image retrieval and collation

-•

-A (informative) Optical and mechanical configuration for holographic optical correlation

-Annex B (informative) Feature extraction for Image processing 17

-Annex C (informative) Data transform for optical correlation 19

-Annex D (informative) Recommended interface hardware information 21
+Contents 1 Scope 1 2 Conformance 1 3 Normative references 1 4 Term and definition 1 5 List of acronyms 2 6 6.1 6.2 Operating environments Operating environment for Holographic (Optical) Correlation Device (HCD) writer Operating environment for read only HCD 2 7 7.1 7.2 Holographic optical correlation General Basic configuration and operation for holographic optical correlation 3 8 8.1 8.2 8.3 Holographic optical correlation system General Holographic optical correlation system with HCD writer Holographic correlation system configuration with many read only HCDs 4 5 9 9.1 9.2 9.2.1 9.2.2 9.2.3 9.3 9.3.1 9.3.2 9.3.3 Device interface information 7 7 8 9 11 11 Annex A (informative) Optical and mechanical configuration for holographic optical correlation 15 Annex B (informative) Feature extraction for Image processing 19 Annex C (informative) Data transform for optical correlation 21 Annex D (informative) Recommended interface hardware information 23

 Introduction In recent years the technologies for image sensor, image processing and memory made big progress.
 As a result, miniaturization and performance up to high definition resolutions evolved not only traditional cameras, but also in smart phones, drive recorders and monitoring cameras.
 On the other hand, high speed and high capacity internet technologies are permeated, anyone can upload many photos and moving pictures at any time.
 As a result, infringing of copyright and leakage of personal information are explosively increasing.
 These illegal images or illegal moving pictures are found and requested to delete by using computer system with collation technology day by day.
 However, the numbers of object pictures are too much and current computer systems cannot handle them in a reasonable time.
 Since holographic optical correlation can collate between original image and reference image in parallel operation with light speed, it is expected to become a high-speed retrieval and collation technology for moving images, videos and pictures.
-This ECMA Standard specifies the device interface information for high-speed image retrieval and collation using holographic optical correlation.
-This Ecma Standard was developed by Technical Committee 31 and was adopted by the General Assembly of December 2021.
+This Ecma Standard specifies the device interface information for high-speed image retrieval and collation using holographic optical correlation.
+The 3rd edition of the Standard includes a clarification to the term and definition, some corrections of editorial nature and additions of correlation signal data in Annex A. This Ecma Standard was developed by Technical Committee 31 and was adopted by the General Assembly of December 2024.